 The core curriculum is divided in three groups, and students are required to take and pass (at least) one course in each group, within the first two years of study.
 Thus minimally, a student needs to pass three core courses.
 A passing grade is a B or higher.
 The three groups and associated courses are:

 General Relativity/High Energy Physics:

-Additionally, a number of graduate courses are offered every year.
-In the first fall semester, the students take a general physics course to supplement their basic physics background and prepare for the preliminary exam.
+During the fall term of the first year, students generally take one core course to supplement their undergraduate physics background and prepare for the preliminary exam.
 Students are encouraged to take other more advances courses to expand their knowledge in their chosen specialty.

-It is the goal of the graduate program to have all students engaged in real research as soon as possible upon arrival and all students settled on a thesis topic and a thesis adviser by the end of the second year.
+It is the goal of the graduate program to have all students engaged in active research as soon as possible upon arrival, with all students settled on a thesis topic and a thesis adviser by the end of the second year.

-The physics department is eager to get students positioned for a rapid start on their thesis research.
+The physics department strives to position students for a rapid start on their thesis research.
 Hence, during their second year, students are expected to begin actively working under the supervision of a faculty member on a pre-thesis project, to be completed by the fall semester of the third year.
-The pre-thesis project consists of two parts (i) a written report on a topic in the field of interest of the student and (ii) a presentation before a committee of three faculty members, including the adviser.
+The pre-thesis project consists of two parts: (i) a written report on a topic in the field of interest of the student; and (ii) a presentation before a committee of three faculty members, including the adviser.